 Alfred Nobel was a scientist, inventor, businessman, and founder of the Nobel prizes born on 21st October 1833 in Stockholms, Sweden.
-He is well known as the Benefactor of the Nobel Prize and inventor of dynamite.
+He is well known as the Benefactor of the Nobel Prize and the inventor of dynamite.

 |Full Name||Alfred Bernhard Nobel|

 |Profession||Engineer, Chemist, inventor, businessman & philanthropist|

 Alfred Nobel Family Background